Peteoly2/infosec-66-docker/README.md

 # README
 ## Running project

-1.go to current direcotry of project
+1. go to current direcotry of project
-2.run this command 'docker-compose up' or 'docker-compose up -d'
+2. run this command 'docker-compose up' or 'docker-compose up -d'
 ## Stop project

-1.run this command 'docker-compose down'
+1. run this command 'docker-compose down'